angrave/Moodle-mbz-to-excel/README.md

 * In addition to native unix epoch timestamp, timestamps are recorded as readable UTC strings
 * HTML content is extracted as plain text
 * Text encoded as base-64 is decoded
-* Moodle userid are converted into anonymous ids (that can be specified external or defined as random hext digits)
+* Moodle userid are converted into anonymous ids (that can be specified external or defined as random hex digits)
 * user Iv4P addresses are optionally converted in geographic locations (town, state,country, lattitude and longitude etc)
 * References to surrounding tags are automatically indexed
 * Superfluous xml tags that only act as a container are discarded rather than creating yet more tables
 * Attributes and leaf tags are combined as columns for the table
-* EOriginal xml source file is referenced in every Excel table row to aid cross referencing and validation.
+* Original xml source file is cross-referenced in every Excel table row, including tags and original xml source line number, to aid cross referencing and validation.
 * Data across multiple course section instances is aggregated together
 * Similar object types across all components is aggregatedinto a single Excel table
 * Input source can be the original mbz archive file, or the archive file already expanded as a list of xml files in multiple subdirectories.

-## Citations
+## Citations and acknowledgements

 In a presentation, report or paper please recognise and acknowledge the the use of this software.
-Please contact angrave@illinois.edu for a Bibliography citation.
+Please contact angrave atat illinois.edu for a Bibliography citation.
 For presentations, the following is sufficient

 MBZ-XML-TO-EXCEL (https://github.com/angrave/Moodle-mbz-to-excel) by Lawrence Angrave.
-MBZ-XML-TO-EXCEL is an iLearn project, supported by an Institute of Education Sciences Award R305A180211
+MBZ-XML-TO-EXCEL is project from The Illinois iLearn Group, supported in part by the Institute of Education Sciences Award R305A180211

-If also using Geo-IP data, please cite IP2Location.
+If also using Geo-IP data, please cite IP2Location as the source of your GeoIP.
 For example, "This report uses geo-ip location data from IP2Location.com"

+If you use this in your project, a quick email to the author would be welcomed!

 ## Use

-1. If Geo-IP location is valuable to you.
+1. If Geo-IP i.e. location data is valuable to you.
 Download and unzip the free IPv4 city data from IP2Location.com
 2. Specify the location of the mbz file (or the directory of expanded archive) - see the end of the notebook for configuration options
 3. Run the entire notebook.
-Drink coffee or tea while it processes your data.
+Drink coffee or tea while it crunches through the data.
+Typical processing time is 30 minutes.

 ## Limitations and gotchas of current build